jgperrin/net.jgp.labs.spark/README.md

 In the meanwhile, this project is still live, with more raw-level examples, that may (or may not) work.

+## This repo

+This project is still live as I add experiments and answers to StackOverflow.
+I try to keep this project up to date with the version of Spark, but I must admit I only validate for compilations.

-## Environment
+### Environment

 These labs rely on:
-* Apache Spark v3.1.0 (based on Scala v2.12)
+* Apache Spark v3.2.0 (based on Scala v2.12).
-* Java 8
+* Java 8.

-## Notes on Branches
+### Notes on Branches
-The master branch will always contain the latest version of Spark, currently v3.1.0.
+The master branch will always contain the latest version of Spark, currently v3.2.0.

-## Labs
+### Labs
 A few labs around Apache Spark, exclusively in Java.

 Organization is now in sub packages: